guettli/programming-guidelines/README.rst

 Learn "git bisect"
 ..................

-"git bisect" is a great tool to find the commit, which introduced an error.
+"git bisect" is a great tool in conjunction with unittests.
+It is easy to find the commit, which introduced an error.
 Unfortunately it is not a one-liner up to now.
 You can use it like this:

 .. code-block:: shell